Code-Institute-Submissions/whos-that-pokemon/README.md

 ### Manual Tests

+Unfortunately, Jasmine was too difficult for me to understand.
+I found it a little difficult to get to grips with JavaScript, so Jasmine was not necessary to complete this project.
 To ensure the best user experience, I performed multiple manual tests to ensure the app worked across various devices and on multiple browsers.

 #### Browser Compatibility